lmammino/loige.co/content/posts/2019-02-18_fastify-and-preact-for-quick-web-app-prototyping/index.md

 I will also use **htm**, a library that can be easily integrated with Preact to define DOM elements in a very expressive and react-like way (like _JSX_), without having to use _transpilers_ like Babel.
 Finally we will see how to _dockerize_ a sample app built with this setup.
 This will make the app easy to share with co-workers and friends.

-I came up with this stack, few weeks ago when I had to build a very simple prototype web applications to test some product assumptions with some co-workers.
+I came up with this stack, few weeks ago when I had to build a very simple prototype web application to test some product assumptions with some co-workers.

 My experiment was quite successful.
 I was able to build my prototype quickly and it was super easy for my colleagues to play with it and give me feedback, even if they didn't have Node.js and NPM installed on their machines.